maple-labs/proxy-factory/README.md

 `ProxyFactory.sol`

 Responsible for deploying new Proxy instances and triggering initialization and migration logic atomically.
+**NOTE: All factories that inherit ProxyFactory MUST also inherit IDefaultImpleemntationBeacon and implement `defaultImplementation` if the CREATE2 functionality of `_newInstance` is to be used.**

 ```js
     contract ProxyFactory {